 You’ve probably heard the term High Key as well as Low Key a million times in the world of photography, video and film.
 But where exactly does the term come from and what exactly does it mean?

 I had to ask myself this today when during a discussion about a future shoot it was stated that we would shoot some low key scenes.
-But I wasn’t really 100% certain in my own mind what that meant.
+But I wasn’t really 100% certain in my own mind what the director meant.
 Does it mean dark?
 Does it mean a low key light level (relative to the background), or is it the positioning of the key light?

-Look, this isn’t a term that’s new to me, I’ve come across it many times, but I’ve never particularly liked the term because it always seems to mean slightly different things to different people, so you can never be sure what they really mean.
+This isn’t a term that’s new to me, I’ve come across it many times, but I’ve never particularly liked the term because it always seems to mean slightly different things to different people, so you can never be sure what they really mean.

 First of all what is a “key light”?
 Generally the key light is the main source or most important source of light in a scene.
 I don’t know the origins of the term or how long it’s been in common use, but it seems to be a relatively new term specific to photography and video.

-When I googled “High Key Lighting” I got an equally confusing description of what it is.
-On Wikipedia for example, high key is described as “High-key lighting is usually quite homogeneous and free from dark shadows”.
-OK, so that would mean low Key to have dark shadows and not be homogeneous – ie. high contrast.
-And this doesn’t really seem to match what a lot of people consider low key to be.
+OK, so that implies that low Key, being the opposite should have dark shadows and not be homogeneous – ie. high contrast.
+And this doesn’t really seem to match what a lot of people consider low key to be as many state that low key means overall dark.
 Elsewhere I came across all sorts of frankly bizarre definitions of high key such as….

-High-key lighting creates a clean focus on the center of attention and then in another article it stated that it means that when you use a high-key setup, the key light is stronger than the fill lights. but then went on to say So usually, the shot has very little to no shadows present.
-Hmmm… how can you have a key light stronger than the fill and then also not have shadows?
+“it means that when you use a high-key setup, the key light is stronger than the fill lights…… …….So usually, the shot has very little to no shadows present.

 Well, at least I know I am not the only one not entirely sure what these terms that get thrown around all over the place truly mean.
 Let’s face it if I said I was going to make my shots “contrasty” or with “deep shadows” or perhaps “flat” I am sure everyone would be on the same page.
 But “Low Key” what does it mean?
 Is it just dark?
 Is it contrasty?
 Is it flat?
+And what is unique or special about Low Key that it needs a special name instead of just being called high contrast.

 The term Low key has been used in music for a very long time to mean a quiet or deep tone, but I don’t think the image above could be called “quiet” and low key lighting doesn’t always mean very dark, it normally means high contrast and often includes very bright highlights.

-I’d like to offer up an idea of where the term actually comes from when applied to photography and video: TV soap and episodic multi-camera lighting.
 Perhaps when we use the term high key today it is a discombobulation of different concepts and terms and that is why there is often confusion.

 Traditionally daytime episodic TV has always been shot quickly using multiple cameras.
 To make this possible the lights are normally up above the set suspended from the ceiling on some form of grid or truss system.
 This ensures that the lights are not seen by any camera whichever angle they are shooting from.
 In addition the lighting will generally not cast deep shadows so that you can shoot from multiple angles without issue.
+The key lights would be up high, there would be low contrast and deep shadows were not desirable (because older TV cameras couldn’t handle high contrast).

 So, in summary: